Unraveling Secrets: Mia’s Emotional Journey

 It didn’t respond.
 Of course.

-In theory, the system can respond to specific commands if I start with the words, “Hey Toyota…” If the pickup truck had been a Toyota, I may have said, “Hey, Toyota driver, what are you doing?”
+In theory, the device can respond to specific commands if I start with the words, “Hey Toyota…” If the pickup truck had been a Toyota, I may have said, “Hey, Toyota driver, what are you doing?”
 But it wasn’t a Toyota.

 So, my short relationship with my car’s female alter ego is over.
 The feature allowing the “Hey Toyota” keyword prompt is turned off now.
 If I need a voice command, the two buttons still work.
 Hearing “her” respond to my cussing at the truck’s driver was a bit creepy.